lucpax/odin-landing-page/README.md

-#Odin Landing Pages
+# Odin Landing Pages
-This is the second project of TOP project and is the end of the foundations lessons.
+This project showcases basic concepts of HTML and CSS.